JeremiahPetersen/RepoToText/README.md

 - Creates a .txt with ('''---) separating each file from the repo.
 - Each file from the repo has a header after ('''---) with the file path as the title.
-- The .txt file is saved in the root directory.
+- The .txt file is saved in the /data folder
 - You can add a URL to a documentation page and the documentation page will append to the top of the .txt file (great to use for tech that came out after Sep 2021).

 ## Tech Used